 Performance Fee.
-For some SAs, SMAs and wrap accounts, we also receive an additional fee based on how the account performs relative to an agreed upon benchmark.
+For some SMAs and wrap accounts, we also receive an additional fee based on how the account performs relative to an agreed upon benchmark.
 This creates an incentive for us to allocate more time and more attractive investments to the clients that pay us a performance fee than to the clients that do not.

 Other Fees and Costs.
 You also pay other fees and costs, directly or indirectly, related to our advisory services.
-These fees vary greatly based on your choice of account, Sponsor and investments.
+These fees vary greatly based on your choice of account, Sponsor or Advisor, and investments.
+Please consult your Sponsor or Advisor about these other fees and costs.

-If you invest in our SA, the most common are: brokerage commissions and transaction charges associated with buying and selling securities; fees you pay to the bank that holds (a.k.a., "custodies") your assets; and other transactional fees (e.g., interest on margin balances and wire fees).
+If you invest in a SMA, the most common are: brokerage commissions and transaction charges associated with buying and selling securities; fees you pay to the broker-dealer or bank that holds (a.k.a., "custodies") your assets; and other transactional fees.